Updated: Mar 21

 Travel the world's tasty delights within Edinburgh.
 From China to Hungary, India to Vietnam there is something for everyone!
-Recently, I visited my first Filipino cafe and the service/food was excellent.
+Recently, I visited my first Filipino cafe and the service/food were excellent.
 I couldn't wait to share this amazing find.

 Nepali Momo's Being Prepared ©MDHarding

 Vietnam House Restaurant is conveniently located opposite Haymarket Train Station, Edinburgh.
 The owner is lovely and very smiley.
 There are ample tables to accommodate small and large groups, surrounded by incredible Vietnamese art (available to purchase).